aprilW0829/FemXpress/README.md

 ```
 conda create -n FemXpress-env python=3.8
 ```
 !Note We have put the binary compatibility tools including [freebayes](https://github.com/freebayes/freebayes), [samtools](https://github.com/samtools/samtools), [bam-readcount](https://github.com/genome/bam-readcount) in the apps folder.
 We fixed the version because the output formats vary a lot with different versions.
-And in addition to these packages, you also need some python dependences, you can refer to the documentation for details of these packages[requirements.txt](https://github.com/wangxin970829/FemXpress/blob/main/requirements.txt).
-We fixed the version because the output formats vary a lot with different versions.
 If you are not able to run them, you can compile them in you system.
 We only test on these tools on following versions:

 samtools version: 1.10 (using htslib 1.10.2-3)